kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

     ...
 ```

-In above example, it claims to leverage Kubernetes Deployment (`apiVersion: apps/v1`, `kind: Deployment`) as the workload type to instantiate this component.
+In above example, it claims to leverage Kubernetes Deployment (`apiVersion: apps/v1`, `kind: Deployment`) as the workload type for component.

 ### Interoperability Fields